4 Natural Ways to Kill Black Mold

 TRUTH: Bleach can kill every species of indoor mold.

-Yes, bleach kills mold and leaves a surface sanitized and resistant to future mold growth.
-But, before you get up and run towards that big bottle of bleach you have in your laundry room, it is only effective if the mold is growing on non-porous materials such as tiles, glass, and countertops.
-Bleach inhabits harsh, harmful chemicals that can cause damage to marble, and natural stone floors or showers.
+Yes, chlorine bleach can kill mold and leaves a surface sanitized and resistant to future mold growth.
+But, before you get up and run towards that big bottle of bleach you have in your laundry room, you need to know that it is only effective if the mold is growing on non-porous materials such as tiles, glass, and countertops.

-Bleach does not kill mold that is growing on porous materials such as wood and drywall.
-It will kill the mold you can see on the surface and it will trick you into thinking you have solved the issue, but it will only be a matter of time when the dormant roots within the material, that cannot be killed with bleach, will make a dramatic return.
+Ultimately, bleach does not kill mold that is growing on porous materials such as wood and drywall.
+It will kill the mold you can see on the surface and it will trick you into thinking you have solved the issue, but it will only be a matter of time when the dormant roots within the material, that cannot be killed with bleach, will return.

 There are safer, alternative methods for killing mold that is not only MORE effective than bleach but also less harmful.
 These are some of our favorite natural mold-killing products: